 Michael Norris, Ph.D.

 “I study viruses in the hopes that one day my work could help save lives.
-Funding through the Tullie and Rickey Families SPARK Awards Program will allow me to leverage my discoveries to design life-saving therapies against some of the world’s deadliest pathogens.
-Saving lives is what I went into science to do – with the SPARK Award, we can get there together.”
+Funding through the Tullie and Rickey Families SPARK Awards Program will allow me to leverage my discoveries to design life-saving therapies against some of the world’s deadliest pathogens.”

 Artem Romanov, Ph.D.